JustinInCoding/BullseyeSwiftUI/README.md

 - Use environment vertical/horizantal size class to adjust the layout to fit the different devices or oreientations
 - add entry to the leaderboard to save the score records
 - use indices of array to get the range for displaying the view with ForEach to bind the data and rowView
+- Apple makes is easy to set icon with a single 1024 * 1024, but u can also set to all sizes to use different size of icons

 ## Acknowledgements
 Thanks for the kodeco's team providing such a great course